Epcot World Showcase - Norway

 |Map of Epcot||Italy||United Kingdom|

 Rumor confirmed - Maelstrom to be replaced by FROZEN attraction.
-The last day for the Maelstrom will be October 5 and the new attraction will open in early 2016.
+The last day for the Maelstrom was October 5 and the new attraction will open in early 2016.

 Tom Staggs, Chairman of Walt Disney Parks and Resorts, says the new attraction will "take our guests to Arendelle and immerse them in many of their favorite moments and music from the film."

 In addition, a meet and greet location will be added for guests to meet Anna and Elsa.
-Currently, there is a small meet and greet area inside one of the shops, but the small space is overwhelmed with guests and a new, larger space should help diminish some of that.
+There was previously a small meet and greet location inside one of the shops, but that is currently closed.
+Anna and Elsa can be found at the Magic Kingdom in Fantasyland.

 The area of Norway resembles a Norwegian town square with its cobble stone courtyard and a replica of a 14th century fortress found in Oslo.
 A stave church mimics 13th Century medieval craftsmanship.